-During the teaching and learning activity, students learn to practice entrepreneurship according to one of the following levels.
-By the end of the teaching activity, students should be able to:
+During the teaching and learning activity, students learn to practice entrepreneurship according to one of the following levels:

 NB: Entrepreneurship is a complex topic.
-It relates to creativity, teamwork, collaboration ...
-Therefore, the analysis of the rubric could refer to the analysis of other rubrics.
+It relates to creativity, teamwork, collaboration ...Therefore, the analysis of the rubric could refer to the analysis of other rubrics.

-Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Analyze the situation in an appropriate way but barely identify areas for improvement.
+Novice Awareness of Base Level Intermediate Apply the concept somewhat Advanced Intentional and Effective Knowledge Explain Analyze Application Transfer to a new situation Analyze the situation in an appropriate way but barely identify areas for improvement.
 Analyze the situation in an appropriate way and identify areas for improvement.
 Comprehensively analyze the situation and continuously identify areas for improvement.
-Conduct small-scale search for new procedures and methods.
+Small-scale search for new procedures and methods.
 Search for new procedures, with an adequate level of quality.
 Search for innovative procedures and methods and evaluate their effectiveness.
 Describe a new way of doing things, although the pros and cons are not yet detailed.
-Describe new ways of doing things, some pros and cons are analyzed.
-Identify and apply new ways of doing things, based on pros and cons.
+Describe two or more new ways of doing things, some pros and cons are analyzed.
+Identify and apply two or more new ways of doing things, based on pros and cons.
 Mobilize resources in support of an idea or project.

 Replicate procedures and known problems.
 Know why knows procedures are suitable or not for a known or new problem.
-Address an unknown procedure and new situations and make well- considered proposals.

-Find and use resources (material, non-material and digital resources) needed to turn ideas into actions.
-Gather and manage different type of resources to create value for others, make the most of resources.
-Gather and manage all the resources needed at any stage (technical, legal, tax, digital,), define strategies to mobilize the resources needed to create value for others.
-Develop multiple ideas that create value for others.
-Test and refine ideas that create value for others and identify changes needed to achieve it.
-Transform ideas into solutions that create value for other, while identifying the variety of stakeholders affected and adopting their perspectives.
+Address an unknown procedure and new situations and make well- considered proposals Find and use resources (material, non-material and digital resources) needed to turn ideas into actions Gather and manage different type of resources to create value for others, make the most of resources Gather and manage all the resources needed at any stage (technical, legal, tax, digital,), define strategies to mobilize the resources needed to create value for others Develop multiple ideas that create value for others Test and refine ideas that create value for others and identify changes needed to achieve this Transform ideas into solutions that create value for other, while identifying the variety of stakeholders affected and adopting their perspectives.